suit-wg/information-model/draft-ietf-suit-information-model.md

 A mechanism for a manifest to augment or replace URIs or URI lists defined by one or more of its dependencies.

-This element is OPTIONAL and enables some use cases.
+This element is OPTIONAL and enables some user stories.

 Implements: [REQ.USE.MFST.OVERRIDE_REMOTE](#req-use-mfst-override)